Going Green Never Looked or Smelled So Good!

+What are our Mia Bella’s made of?
+They are palm wax candles.
 “Going Green” has become a prominent phrase for many companies, and a conscious choice for many families.
-Scent-Sations is doing its part too!
-Take our exploding “Going Green” natural product lines, wrap them up into one dynamic business and you have a company helping people enjoy life’s pleasures in a whole new healthier way!
+Our company is doing its part too!
+For instance, take our exploding “Going Green” natural product lines & wrap them up into one dynamic business.
+You have a company helping people enjoy life’s pleasures in a whole new healthier way!

 Our products are made from natural palm wax!

 Creating an ambience of pure pleasure is the result of lighting any Mia Bella’s candle and wrapping yourself with a beautiful earth friendly fragrance experience.
-Our fragrances are so rich your senses will think they are experiencing the real thing.
+In other words, our fragrances are so rich your senses will think they are experiencing the real thing.
 Plus, our clean burning natural wax makes it a perfect candle for any environmentally conscious lifestyle.
 “Going Green” never smelled so good!

-Our most recent addition to the “Go Green” philosophy is in our “Free Spirit” line of gourmet scented candles.
+In addition, our most recent candle to the “Go Green” philosophy is in our “Free Spirit” line of gourmet scented candles.
 “Free Spirit” is a combination of natural Palm Wax and Hemp oil.
 We were the first international candle company to introduce clean burning Palm Wax scented candles and once again we are the first to introduce Palm wax/Hemp oil formula!